 Failure to pay the amount outstanding will result in the Council taking action against you/ the registered keeper of the vehicle to recover the amount due.

 The debt will be registered at the Traffic enforcement Centre (TEC) at the Northampton County Court.
-The order for recover (TE3) is sent to advise that a debt has been registered; this also adds a further £8 debt registration fee into the amount outstanding.
+The order for recovery (TE3) is sent to advise that a debt has been registered; this also adds a further debt registration fee into the amount outstanding.

 If the amount remains unpaid, the debt will be passed to the Enforcement Agents and a warrant may then be issued to seize your goods.
 This will incur additional costs for which you will be liable.
-The initial referral fee is £75 (plus VAT) which increases in accordance with the Taking Control of Goods (Fees) Regulations 2014.
+The initial referral will increase in accordance with the Taking Control of Goods (Fees) Regulations 2014.

 The income from Penalty Charge Notices pays for the cost of enforcement.
 This includes the administration staff involved in collection the fines, maintenance of the lines and signs and other associated costs.
 Any surplus remaining after deduction of costs has to go towards measures to improve public transport or other associated highways improvements.